segmentio/stripe-cohort/Readme.md

 #### Subscriptions

-You can learn about your active subscriptions too
+You can learn about your active subscriptions too:

 ```js
 customers.subscriptions().count();